andkaha/scilifelab-serve-app/README.md

-- To add content, place an `index.html` file in the `/home/service/vol/www/` directory (the `$APP_VOLUME_PATH/www/` directory) in the container while the container is running:
+- To add content, place an `index.html` file in the `/home/service/vol/www/` directory (the `$APP_VOLUME_PATH/www/` directory) in the container while the container is running.
+The demo project's `start-script.sh` ensures that this directory exists.
     ```bash
-    ./docker-compose.sh exec app mkdir -p /home/service/vol/www/
     ./docker-compose.sh cp app/index.html app:/home/service/vol/www/
     ```